-- Protest Aselsan’s participation in the biannual DSEI arms fair, to be held in London this September.
+- Protest Aselsan’s participation in the biannual DSEI arms fair, held in London.

 - Demand Airbus (Netherlands, Thales (France), Leonardo (Italy) BAE Systems (UK), Leidos (US) and MBDA end all business relationships with Aselsan, and that they stop arming Turkey.

 - Demand that investors divest from Aselsan’s partners, Airbus, Thales, Leonardo, Leidos, BAE Systems and MBDA.
 Many of these companies are registered on the US or London stock exchanges.
 Airbus also trades shares in Germany and the Netherlands.

 - Pressure the Italian and French governments to end their support for Turkey’s long-range missile programme.

 Global Presence: Headquartered in Ankara, Subsidiaries in Kazakhstan, South Africa, Azerbaijan, Jordan and Abu Dhabi.
 Exports to 60 countries, including countries in the Middle East and Latin America.

 Business area: Weapons manufacturing, software, security systems, road traffic toll booths.

 Ownership: 84.5% owned by the Turkish Armed Forces Foundation, 15.3% traded on the Istanbul Stock Exchange, 0.12% (1.15 million Turkish Lira) of public shares owned by Axa Insurance Plc.